From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision: Abstract

 \section{Abstract}

 Recently, single-frame infrared small target (SIRST) detection with single point supervision has drawn wide-spread attention.
 However, the latest label evolution with single point supervision (LESPS) framework suffers from instability, excessive label evolution, and difficulty in exerting embedded network performance.
-Inspired by organisms gradually adapting to their environment and continuously accumulating knowledge, we construct an innovative \textbf{P}rogressive \textbf{A}ctive \textbf{L}earning (PAL) framework for single point supervision, which drives the existing SIRST detection networks progressively and actively recognizes and learns more hard samples to achieve significant performance improvements.
+Inspired by organisms gradually adapting to their environment and continuously accumulating knowledge, we construct an innovative \textbf{\underline{P}}rogressive \textbf{\underline{A}}ctive \textbf{\underline{L}}earning (\textbf{PAL}) framework, which drives the existing SIRST detection networks progressively and actively recognizes and learns harder samples.
 Specifically, to avoid the early low-performance model leading to the wrong selection of hard samples, we propose a model pre-start concept, which focuses on automatically selecting a portion of easy samples and helping the model have basic task-specific learning capabilities.
 Meanwhile, we propose a refined dual-update strategy, which can promote reasonable learning of harder samples and continuous refinement of pseudo-labels.
 In addition, to alleviate the risk of excessive label evolution, a decay factor is reasonably introduced, which helps to achieve a dynamic balance between the expansion and contraction of target annotations.
 Extensive experiments show that existing SIRST detection networks equipped with our PAL framework have achieved state-of-the-art (SOTA) results on multiple public datasets.
 Furthermore, our PAL framework can build an efficient and stable bridge between full supervision and single point supervision tasks.
-Our code are available at \url{https://github.com/YuChuang1205/PAL}.
+Our code is available at {\href{https://github.com/YuChuang1205/PAL}{https://github.com/YuChuang1205/PAL}}